Phlebolymphedema - Take Water in Your Veins Seriously

 Obesity

-People who are overweight/obese are at higher risk of Phlebedema, as the pressure on their lower limbs and the veins in their legs are under a much higher strain to pump blood black up to the heart sufficiently.
+People who are overweight/obese are at higher risk of Phlebedema, as the pressure on their lower limbs and the veins in their legs are under a much higher strain to pump blood back up to the heart sufficiently.

 Phlebolymphedema Symptoms

-Phlebolymphedema (Phlebedema) is a progressive disease and the symptoms depend on what stage the condition is in.
-Some of the most commonly known symptoms include:
+Phlebolymphedema (Phlebedema) is a progressive disease, and the symptoms depend on what stage the condition is in.
+Some of the most commonly known symptoms include

-- Tension on the skin around the legs, feet and ankles.
+Tension on the skin around the legs, feet and ankles.

-Long term wear and tear of the venous vessels may lead to chronic cases of Phlebolymphedema with serious complications including:
+Long term wear and tear of the venous vessels may lead to chronic cases of Phlebolymphedema with serious complications, including:

 An early diagnosis will lead to the most effective course of treatment when suspecting any of the mentioned symptoms.